 1 month before you go:

-- Ask them about foreign transaction fees and ATM fees so you can plan ahead for these added expenses.
+- Ask them about foreign transaction fees and ATM fees so you can plan ahead for these expenses.

 - Check with your cellphone provider about the possibility of using your phone abroad.